 - Educational visits.

 In Reception, staff select resources to support the teaching of the Early Years curriculum and the achievement of the Early Learning Goals for Expressive Arts and Design ‘Creating with Materials’ and ‘Being Imaginative and Expressive’.
-EYFS pupils are taught in variety of ways through adult-led and supported tasks and child-initiated learning in provision areas.
+EYFS pupils are taught through adult-led and child-initiated activities.
 Practitioners will consider the Characteristics of Effective Learning when they are planning, leading or supporting learning.
 Through Expressive Arts and Design, children are encouraged to explore different media, explore how media can be combined to create different effects and develop a range of skills and techniques experimenting with colour, design, texture, form and function.
-Children are given daily access to a range of creative opportunities and enjoy our creative areas both indoors and out.
-Children are encouraged to create on both small and large scales and our outdoor environment supports this well.
-Children are encouraged to develop their communication and language skills through talking about their creations and sharing these with others to build confidence and raise self-esteem.

-The Art and design curriculum is designed in such a way that children are involved in the evaluation, dialogue and decision making about the quality of their outcomes and the improvements they need to make.
+The Art and Design curriculum is designed in such a way that children are involved in the evaluation, dialogue and decision-making about the quality of their outcomes and the improvements they need to make.
 By taking part in regular discussions and decision-making processes, children will not only know facts and key information about art, but they will be able to talk confidently about their own learning journey, have higher metacognitive skills and have a growing understanding of how to improve.
 There are opportunities for both formative and summative assessment throughout the units.
-Each lesson includes guidance to support teachers in assessing children’s learning against the learning objectives and each unit has a quiz and knowledge catcher which can be used at the start and/or end of the unit.

 In Reception, regular observations and assessments of learning are recorded using an online journal (Tapestry) and contribute to a summative assessment at the end of EYFS using the Early Learning Goals for Expressive Arts and Design: ‘Creating with Materials’ and ‘Being Imaginative and Expressive’.